Anna Corderoy: Rowing

 Corderoy started rowing while an undergraduate at Oxford, where she quickly realised that she was better suited to coxing than rowing.

 She joined the Oxford University Women's Lightweight Rowing Club for the 2014/15 season, where she coxed the reserve boat, Tethys, in the 2015 Henley Boat Races.
 Returning for the 2015/16 season she became cox of the Blue boat that beat Cambridge at the 2016 Henley Boat Race.
 In the summer of 2017, Corderoy coxed the Team Keane Ladies Plate crew to victory in the B final of Tier 2 VIIIs at Marlow Regatta, held at Eton Dorney lake.

 After graduation, Corderoy moved to London to start training as a solicitor.
-She joined Molesey Boat Club and was invited to join the GB Para-Rowing Squad.
+She joined Molesey Boat Club and was invited to join Great Britain's national Pararowing team.

-Her first international event was the Gavirate International Regatta in Italy in 2017, where she won as part of the PR3 (formerly LTA) mixed coxed four, comprising Emma Tod, Grace Clough, James Fox, Oliver Stanhope and Anna Corderoy.
+Her first international event was the Gavirate International Regatta in Italy in 2017, where she won as part of the PR3 (formerly LTA) mixed coxed four with Emma Tod, Grace Clough, James Fox, and Oliver Stanhope.
 They finished 17 seconds ahead of the Ukrainian boat in the first final of the day.
-The PR3 crew repeated this performance on Sunday, with Rob Sargent replacing Stanhope's in the lineup; with an equally convincing margin to Ukraine in second place.
+The PR3 crew repeated this performance on Sunday, with Rob Sargent replacing Stanhope in the lineup.